3rd Pre-release EVS 2017

 The sampling was documented using the Sampling Design Form (SDF) delivered by the national teams (see the EVS2017 Methodological Guidelines, Sampling).
 The SDF includes the description of the sampling frame and each sampling stage as well as the calculation of the planned gross and net sample size to achieve the required effective sample.
 Additionally, it includes the analytical description of the inclusion probabilities of the sampling design that are used to calculate design weights.

 In all countries, fieldwork was conducted on the basis of detailed and uniform instructions prepared by the EVS advisory groups.
 The main mode in EVS 2017 is face to face (interviewer-administered).
 An alternative self-administered form was possible but as a parallel mixed mode, i.e. there was no choice for the respondent between modes: either s/he was assigned to face to face, either s/he was assigned to web or web/mail format.
-In all countries included in the second pre-release, the EVS questionnaire was administered as face-to-face interview (CAPI or/and PAPI); in Germany, Netherlands, Iceland, Switzerland, Finland and Denmark additionally self-aministered mode (CAWI/Mail) was used.
+In all countries included in the third pre-release, the EVS questionnaire was administered as face-to-face interview (CAPI or/and PAPI); in Germany, Netherlands, Iceland, Switzerland, Finland and Denmark additionally self-aministered mode (CAWI/Mail) was used.

 The EVS 2017 Master Questionnaire was provided in English and each National Program Director had to ensure that the questionnaire was translated into all the languages spoken by 5% or more of the population in the country.
 A central team monitored the translation process by means of the Translation Management Tool (TMT), developed by CentERdata (Tilburg).